-Motorcycling: MV Agusta boss vows to drop Fenati after Moto2 ban
+Motorcycling: Moto2 rider Fenati dropped by team after brake grab

-LONDON (Reuters) - The boss of Italian bike maker MV Agusta has vowed to rip up a contract with Romano Fenati after the Moto2 rider caused uproar by reaching over to grab a rival’s brake lever while racing at speed in Sunday’s San Marino Grand Prix.
+LONDON (Reuters) - Italian rider Romano Fenati was dumped by his Moto2 team on Monday, and was also set to lose a 2019 MV Agusta deal, after he grabbed a rival’s brake lever while racing in Sunday’s San Marino Grand Prix.

+The Marinelli Snipers team announced they had terminated the 22-year-old’s contract on account of “his unsporting, dangerous and damaging conduct for the image of all.”

+“With extreme regret, we have to note that his irresponsible act endangered the life of another rider and can’t be apologized for in any way,” the team added.

+The boss of Italian bike maker MV Agusta also vowed to scrap a contract for 2019.

-Fenati was disqualified on the spot and barred from the next two races.
+Fenati was disqualified on the spot and barred from the next two races after the incident at Misano on Italy’s Adriatic coast that made waves around the world.

 “This has been the worse and saddest thing I ever seen in a bike race.
-True sportsmen would never act this way.
-If I would be (MotoGP promoters) Dorna I would ban him from world racing,” Giovanni Castiglioni told his 565,000 followers on Instagram.
+True sportsmen would never act this way,” MV Agusta president Giovanni Castiglioni told his 565,000 followers on Instagram.

+“If I would be (MotoGP promoters) Dorna I would ban him from world racing.

 “Regarding his contract for a future position as rider of MV Agusta Moto2, I will oppose myself in every way to stop it.
 It won’t happen, he doesn’t represent our company true values,” added Castiglioni.